alielw/APS-NGS-day2-PM/README.md

 Variation in RNA composition can be accounted for by the calcNormFactors function.
 This normalizes for RNA composition by finding a set of scaling factors for the library sizes that minimize the log-fold changes between the samples for most genes.
 The default method for computing these scale factors uses a trimmed mean of M- values (TMM) between each pair of samples.
 Further information can be found in the [edgeR manual](https://bioconductor.org/packages/release/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf)

 	expr_norm = calcNormFactors(expr_filtered)
+	expr_norm

 ---

 ## 5. Visualisation of gene expression

 There are a number of ways to visualise gene expression data.
 Heatmaps and PCA plots are widely used approaches.
-We will cover heatmaps today as Day 3 will explore PCA plots.
+We will cover heatmaps today as the last session will explore PCA plots.

-## d.
-PRACTICAL ACTIVITY
+## Exercise

 * Calculate log CPM

         cpm_log <- cpm(expr_filtered, log = TRUE)

+* Install pvclust from the `Package Installer` in R.

 * Perform clustering of expression

-        install.packages(pvclust)

         library(pvclust)